1937 tour of Germany by the Duke and Duchess of Windsor: 11–23 October 1937

 The couple were treated like royalty by the German aristocracy, which "would bow and curtsy towards [the Duchess], and she was treated with all the dignity and status that the Duke always wanted".

 The Duke of Windsor inspecting SS troops at Ordensburg Krössinsee; Ley is in the light-coloured coat.

 On their first night in Berlin, they joined Ribbentrop for dinner at Horcher.
 The night was attended by Speer with whom they discussed classical music, and Magda and Joseph Goebbels, who were Germany's de facto first lady and Reich Minister of Propaganda respectively.
 After their meeting, Goebbels wrote in his diary that "the duke is wonderful—a nice, sympathetic fellow who is open and clear and with a healthy understanding of people ...
 It's a shame he is no longer king.
 With him we would have entered into an alliance."
 The Duchess did not reciprocate, describing him as "a tiny, wispy gnome with an enormous skull", but Magda, she continued, was "the prettiest woman I saw in Germany".
 The Windsors dined with his cousin the Duke of Saxe-Coburg and Gotha on the 19th.
 The Duke later recalled that the dinner was attended by over 100 guests, many whom he had "hobnobbed" with at both his father's jubilee and then his funeral.
-(Note: The Duke and Duchess of Saxe-Coburg were members of the NSDAP and had maintained contact with Windsor's brother, the Duke of Kent, who was also a "useful ally" and "equally anti-French", Ludwig of Hesse wrote.
+(Note: The Duke and Duchess of Saxe-Coburg were members of the NSDAP and had maintained contact with the Duke of Windsor's brother, the Duke of Kent, who was also a "useful ally" and "equally anti-French", Ludwig of Hesse wrote.
 Deborah Cadbury suggests that Hitler first learned of Edward's German sympathies in 1936.
 His cousin, Charles Edward of Saxe-Coburg, was spying for Hitler in London, and learned much from Edward, says Cadbury.)